kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 may write a frame until every apiserver backed by the same etcd can read one.
 Because read and write support ship together in the same release, that rule is discharged by operator sequencing rather than by a release boundary.
 Upgrade every apiserver, confirm the rollout, then add the configuration file.
-Writing requires two deliberate, restart-scoped acts: enabling `StorageObjectCompression`, and pointing `--storage-compression-config` at a file that names a resource with an algorithm other than `None`.
-Setting the flag without the gate fails startup rather than silently doing nothing.
-Reverting either act stops new frames from being written but leaves every existing frame readable, because the read path never consults the policy.
+Writing requires one deliberate, restart-scoped act: pointing `--storage-compression-config` at a file that names a resource with an algorithm other than `None`.
+Reverting it stops new frames from being written but leaves every existing frame readable, because the read path never consults the policy.

 Mixed configuration across apiservers is the case an operator can actually create.
 Reads are
 unaffected: the read path is installed unconditionally and decides from the stored bytes, so a frame